Sirumachinery/slate/source/index.html.md

 Field          | Description
 --             | --
-uuid           | Siru unique UUID for this transaction status         | Purchase current status, see below table basePrice      | The original price sent by you finalPrice     | The price user was charged with possible commission included createdAt      | ISO-8601 date when transaction was created startedAt      | ISO-8601 date when customer started payment finishedAt     | ISO-8601 date when purchase was finalized
+uuid           | Siru unique UUID for this transaction submerchantReference  | Sub-merchant reference sent by you customerReference     | Customer reference sent by you purchaseReference     | Purchase reference sent by you status         | Purchase current status, see below table basePrice      | The original price sent by you finalPrice     | The price user was charged with possible commission included currency       | Payment currency createdAt      | ISO-8601 date when transaction was created startedAt      | ISO-8601 date when customer started payment finishedAt     | ISO-8601 date when purchase was finalized